dustinfast/PTC-Sim/README.md

 |       track_rail.json - JSON representation of the track's main branch.
 ```

+### Dependencies / Technologies

+Requires Python 2.7.
+Other dependencies managed by the application include: Flask, Jinja, JQuery, and the GoogleMaps API.

 ### Unimplemented

-At this point in development, some features typical in a PTC deployment, such as authentication, encryption, high availability, redundancy, persistent data, and connection session management are left unimplemented for the sake of demonstration simplicity.
-In addition, the track simulation is currently restricted to a single branch.
+At this point in development, some features typical in a PTC deployment, such as authentication, encryption, high availability, redundancy, and persistent data have not been implemented.
+The track simulation is also currently restricted to a single branch, and locomotives are not currently aware of each other on the track.
+Additionally, the following TODO items are in progress:

-### Dependencies

-Requires Python 2.7.
-All other dependencies are managed by the application, including Flask, Jinja, JavaScript, AJAX, jQuery, and the Google Maps API.

-## # TODO

 * Broker queue msg expire time
 * Web Output: logs and broker queue monitor, to demonstrate msging system
-* Base coverage overlays
+* Base coverage overlays in website map display
-* segregated logs
+* Segregated logs
-* log output to web - use tail and rm extras

 * Ensure PEP8 for file headers, imports, and docstrings (model after Tack and connection, but move public members to class level-doc)
 * Privatize necessary members and do validation on public members
 * Readme screenshots and high-level PTC images